 Cost per impression (CPM) is one of the metrics aimed at demonstrating the effectiveness of online marketing campaigns.
 The lower the CPM rates, the more effective and optimized the marketing campaign is.

-CPM abbreviation can be interchangeable with cost per mille.
+CPM meaning is cost per mille.
 With the help of this metric, you can calculate the costs for each thousand (from the Latin word – mille) advertisement impressions.
 The appearance of each ad is measured as one impression.
 If advertisement displays are counted on the CPM basis, an advertiser has to pay for each thousand ad views.